History of Tyre, Lebanon: Pan-Arab Kingdom of Syria vs. French-British OETA (1918–1920)

-He achieved his prominent position in the community through his reputation as a widely respected 'alim [religious scholar] whose books were taught in prominent Shi'ite schools such as Najaf in Iraq and Qum in Iran.
+In contrast, the most prominent organiser of nonviolent resistance against the French ambitions in Jabil Amil became the Shi'a Twelver Islamic scholar Sayyid Abdel Hussein Sharafeddine, the Imam of Tyre.
 Thus he became the leading supporter of a Greater Syria with Faisal as king, while al-As'ad "waivered, waiting to see how events would turn out."
-When the King-Crane Commission of the US government visited the region in 1919, Sharafeddin asked for US-support:
+When the King-Crane Commission of the US government visited the region in 1919, Sharafeddin asked for US-support.

-This angered the French who apparently encouraged an unsuccessful attempt to assassinate Sharaf al-Din.

 In early 1920, Sharafeddin led a Shia delegation to Damascus to make the case for unity with Syria.
 At the same time tensions between Shia and Maronite groups in Jabal Amel increased, while Sharafeddin and al-As'ad promoted a pacifist approach and de-escalation, though many French reports blamed the attacks by armed Shiites on Sharafeddin's financing and encouragement.

 When in April 1920 violent clashes took place in Jabal Amel between armed Shia and Maronite groups, many Christians living in the hinterland of Jabal Amel had fled to Tyre.
 A French colonial army assisted by Maronite volunteers then crushed the Shia rebellion.
 Tyre, which was under siege by the insurgents, and its population suffered from Bombardments by French warplanes and artillery.